Programming Choices at Woodman School

 - To work on projects of a long-term nature

 The amount of time students spend on homework is contingent on many factors: how quickly they read, how much they finished in class and the knowledge base they have brought with them from other places and schools.
+In an environment where students are learning a new language, the length of time may increase further still.
 This means that it is difficult to put a precise, standard number of minutes on the amount of time students should spend studying.
 The Calgary Board of Education outlines that Grade 5-6 students may be expected to complete up to 20 minutes of their total homework load per day.
 Grades 7-9 students may be assigned from ½ to 1 hour of homework per night.
-If students find that the amount of time they are spending varies drastically from the above guidelines, they will want to seek help from their teachers or the school counselor.
+If students find that the amount of time they are spending varies drastically from the above guidelines, they will want to seek help from their teachers.
+Teachers are aware of, and take into consideration, the challenges that students experience when completing homeroom independently in French, if there are minimal supports at home.

 Take note of a few other points regarding homework/tests.